 The thesis committee shall assess the thesis project immediately after the defence.
 The assessment is based on the assessment matrix.
 The assessment matrix must be filled in by the thesis committee within three working days after the oral defence.
 The assessment shall be unanimous.
-All members of the thesis committee should take part in the assessment.
-In case one of the members is unexpectedly unable to attend the assessment, the department involved will provide for replacement.
+All members of the thesis committee should take part in the

-5. At a student's request the Examination Board may derogate from the provisions of the foregoing paragraphs of Article 5.1.
+- assessment.
+In case one of the members is unexpectedly unable to attend the assessment, the department involved will provide for replacement. - 5.
+At a student's request the Examination Board may derogate from the provisions of the foregoing paragraphs of Article 5.1.

-Article 5.3 - establishment of the final exam
+Article 5.3 - Establishment of the final exam

-- 1. On behalf of the Examination Board the Head of the Student Administration establishes the results of the final exam, in accordance with the Teaching and Examination Regulations of the programme and the Rules and Guidelines of the Examination Board, provided the student has passed all programme components of the degree programme as mentioned in article 2.3 of the TER, unless: - the Examination Board decided that the final exam also includes its own investigation into the knowledge, understanding and skills of the student; - in accordance with article 7.11 of the law, on the student's request, the Examination Board has granted postponing of the establishment of the final exam until a moment determined by the Examination Board. - 2.
-The Head of Student Administration may establish administrative rules for the application for the final exam.
+- 1. On behalf of the Examination Board the Head of the Student Administration Erasmus University (Team Study Progress & Diploma Administration RSM) establishes the results of the final exam, in accordance with the Teaching and Examination Regulations of the programme and the Rules and Guidelines of the Examination Board, provided the student has passed all programme components of the degree programme as mentioned in article 2.3 of the TER, unless: - the Examination Board decided that the final exam also includes its own investigation into the knowledge, understanding and skills of the student; - in accordance with article 7.11 of the law, on the student's request, the Examination Board has granted postponing of the establishment of the final exam until a moment determined by the Examination Board. - The Head of Student Administration Erasmus University (Team Study Progress & Diploma Administration RSM) may establish administrative rules for the application for the final exam.
 These rules must be approved by the Examination Board and must be timely and adequately disclosed.

-Article 5.4 - the certificate, the transcript and the supplement
+Article 5.4 - The certificate, the transcript and the supplement

-- 1. To show that the final exam has been passed, the Examination Board awards a certificate, after by or on behalf of the Executive Board has been stated that the procedural requirements for the issuance have been met. - 2.
+- 1. To show that the final exam has been passed, the Examination Board awards a certificate, after by or on behalf of the Executive Board Erasmus University has been stated that the procedural requirements for the issuance have been met. - 2.
 On a transcript, which constitutes a part of the certificate, the examination parts belonging to the final exam are stated. - 3.
 The certificate is accompanied by a supplement in accordance with the agreed European standard format. - 4.
 The certificate, the transcript and the supplement are signed by the chairman or the substitute chairman of the Examination Board. - 5.
-On behalf of the Examination Board the Head of the Student Administration shall be responsible for issuing the certificate, the transcript and the supplement to the student in person, unless the student opts for receiving the documents from the Examination Board at the official graduation ceremony.
+On behalf of the Examination Board the Head of Student Administration Erasmus University (Team Study Progress & Diploma Administration RSM) shall be responsible for issuing the certificate, the transcript and the supplement to the student in person, unless the student opts for receiving the documents from the Examination Board at the official graduation ceremony.